Dominican Sisters of Sinsinawa: Overview

 The motherhouse of the congregation, Sinsinawa Mound, has been called the "Hill of Grace".
 Since 1847, more than 3,200 women have ascended its slopes to take their vows as Sinsinawa Dominican Sisters, then departed to preach and teach the Gospel.
-Today, the Mound still serves as the motherhouse for about 450 sisters and more than 240 associates.
-The congregation also sponsors Dominican Volunteers USA for men and women who wish to share in their work.
+Today, the Mound still serves as the motherhouse for about 250 sisters and more than 200 associates.

-Mission
+Apostolate

 Sinsinawa Dominicans are called to proclaim the Gospel through the ministry of preaching and teaching to participate in the building of a holy and just society.

-These Dominican Sisters are associated with Edgewood College in Madison, Wisconsin (edgewood.edu), Dominican University in River Forest, Illinois and Dominican High School in Whitefish Bay, Wisconsin.
+These Dominican Sisters are associated with Edgewood College in Madison, Wisconsin (edgewood.edu), and Dominican University in River Forest, Illinois.